jeffreykegler/old_kollos/notes/misc/strand.md

 to original node.
 Also, no link is ever added twice.

+### The "outside" dot position

+Recall that, in a nucleotide rule, there were "inside" and "outside" directions, as defined by the position of the nucleobase.
+The nucleobase is always either the first or the last symbol of the RHS of a nucleotide, and is the symbol furthest "inside".

+Positions are numbered zero-based from outside to inside.
+Position zero is before the first symbol, if it is a nucleobase.
+Otherwise, position zero is after last symbol.
+Note that, by this definition, if the nucleotide has a RHS length of 1, then position zero is before the first symbol.
+Prediction forward nucleotides are only one symbol in RHS length.

+We will find "outside-relative" dot positions very useful.
+We define `Outside-dot(dr)` to be `Dot-reverse(dr)`
+if `Rule(dr)` is a forward nucleotide.
+We define `Outside-dot(dr)` to be `Dot(dr)`
+if `Rule(dr)` is a reverse nucleotide.
+(A nucleobase is the first symbol of a nucleotide if and only if it is a reverse nucleotide.)

 ### The straddling dotted rule

 For winding a prefix and